-Poplar - Populus: Planting, Growing and Caring
+Poplar - Populus: Planting, Growing and Care

 Contents

-Poplar trees in a nutshell
+The Poplar Tree in a Nutshell

-- Poplars are cultivated in large gardens, within poplar groves or as avenue trees
+• Poplars are cultivated in large gardens, within poplar groves, or as avenue trees

 Botany and description